REBELinBLUE/kube-guide/3-tutorial.md

       Finished:     Wed, 22 Jan 2020 21:48:48 +0000
 ```

-CPU throttling is harder to demonstrate, you can find an example on the [Kubernetes site](https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/)
+CPU throttling is harder to demonstrate, I was not able to get a demo working properly on a virtual cluster but you can
-However I was not able to get it working properly on a virtual cluster.
+find an example on the [Kubernetes site](https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/).

 Now we've finished, delete the *Pod* and start the *Nodes* again.